gosexy/gosexy.org/markdown/index.md

 At this time, [gosexy.org][2] is a [one person project][5], but I don't lose my hope the team can be expanded someday :-).

-You can browse the code at our [github repo][6], feel free to use it, comment on it, criticize it, fork it and hack it.
+You can browse the code at the project's [github repo][6], feel free to use it, comment on it, criticize it, fork it and *hack* it.

-When in doubt, join the IRC channel, #menteslibres at freenode.

 [1]: http://golang.org
 [2]: http://gosexy.org